BA(Hons) (Wales), PGDip (Swansea), PhD (Bath)

 Louise joined WBS in 2004 having previously held the position of Senior Lecturer and Senior Tutor at the University of South Wales for eleven years.
 She also spent a number of years at Touche Ross & Co (now Deloitte) within the Audit and Forensic Accounting departments.
 She is a former examiner for CIPFA and ACCA; an External Examiner for the University of London and a Fellow of the Higher Education Academy.
 She completed her PhD, investigating transition and retention policy arising from widening access within the higher education sector, at the University of Bath in 2006.
 She publishes her work across a range of prestigious journals including Accounting, Organizations and Society.

 Louise is a winner of the Warwick Award for Teaching Excellence (WATE, 2013).
 She has also received an Outstanding Teaching Award, in recognition of her outstanding teaching performance on the Undergraduate Programme, each year since joining WBS.
 She is consistently ranked, through student evaluations, as one of the top performing lecturers within WBS.
-Louise is the Associate Dean for the WBS Undergraduate Programme which includes the Times' and Sunday Times' Good University Guide (2015) top-ranked BSc Accounting and Finance course.
+She was the inaugural University Dean of Students (2017-2020) whose remit included undertaking a review of personal tutoring across the university and, arising from the work, the development of an institutional code of practice for personal tutoring.

 Accounting Education; Tax Avoidance; Emotions and Learning; Academic Dishonesty.